replicatedhq/r8d-installer/README.md

 ## Problems this doesn't solve
 - Learning curve for RKE2 support (also a problem with kURL)

+## Current Limitations
+- Linux AMD64 architecture only
+- Only support for default CNI (can be changed later)
+- Single Node (can be changed later)

+# Metrics
+- New install console up time
+- Baseline CPU, Memory
+- Airgap size

 ## MVP Goals
 - [ ] Airgap installs
 - [ ] Airgap Updates